Hans Küng: Career

-Küng taught for a year at the University of Münster and then, in 1960, he was appointed professor of fundamental theology at the University of Tübingen in Germany.
+Küng taught for a year at the University of Münster and, in 1960, was appointed professor of fundamental theology at the University of Tübingen in Germany.
 He launched his writing career that same year with The Council, Reform and Reunion in which he outlined much of what became the program of the upcoming council; it proved a bestseller in several countries.
-In 1962 he was appointed peritus by Pope John XXIII, serving as the youngest (34) expert theological advisor to participants in the Second Vatican Council until its conclusion in 1965.
+In 1962 he was appointed peritus to the Second Vatican Council by Pope John XXIII.
+At 34, he was one of the Council's youngest periti.
+He served as an expert theological advisor to participants in the Council until its conclusion in 1965.
 At Küng's instigation, the Catholic faculty at Tübingen appointed another peritus, Joseph Ratzinger, the future Pope Benedict XVI, as professor of dogmatic theology.

-During a 1963 tour of the United States, Küng gave the lecture "The Church and Freedom" to enthusiastic audiences of more than 25,000 at several universities around the country, but was not allowed to appear at the Catholic University of America.
+During a 1963 tour of the United States, Küng gave the lecture "The Church and Freedom" to audiences of more than 25,000 at several universities around the country, but was not allowed to appear at the Catholic University of America.
 (Note: Küng was one of four proposed speakers whom Catholic University rector William J. McDonald refused to invite when proposed by the graduate student council; John Courtney Murray was one of the others.
 The resulting publicity in both the Catholic and secular press helped make Küng's tour a success.)
 He received the first of many honorary doctorates from the Jesuits' St. Louis University that year, but the school was chastised for not getting Rome's permission to do so.
 In April 1963, he accepted an invitation to visit John F. Kennedy at the White House, where Kennedy introduced him to a group of politicians saying "this is what I would call a new frontier man of the Catholic Church".

 Küng's doctoral thesis was published in English in 1964 as Justification: The Doctrine of Karl Barth.
 (Note: The original French title was Justification.
 La doctrine de Karl Barth et une réflexion catholique.)
-It identified a number of areas of agreement between Barthian and Catholic theologies of justification, concluding that the differences were not fundamental and did not warrant a division in the Church.
-(The book included a letter from Karl Barth attesting that he agreed with Küng's representation of his theology.
-Barth however did not agree with Küng's conclusion that the Reformation was an overreaction.)
-In this book Küng argued that Barth, like Martin Luther, overreacted against the Catholic Church which, despite its imperfections, has been and remains the body of Christ.
+It identified a number of areas of agreement between Karl Barth’s theology and Catholic theologies of justification, concluding that the differences were not fundamental and did not warrant a division in the Church.
+The book included a letter from Karl Barth stating that he agreed with Küng’s representation of his theology; however, Barth did not agree with Küng’s conclusion that the Reformation was an overreaction.
+In the book, Küng argued that Barth, like Martin Luther, had overreacted against the Catholic Church, which, despite its imperfections, has been and remains the body of Christ.
 Veteran newsperson Patricia Lefevere, writing for the National Catholic Reporter, says the Holy Office "opened a secret file (the infamous 399/57i) on Küng shortly after he wrote [this book]".